slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-Layouts are typically used to position elements automatically.
-In this example they are positioned
+Layouts position elements automatically.
+In this example we manually position
-manually using the `x`, `y`, `width`, `height` properties.
+elements instead, using the `x`, `y`, `width`, `height` properties.

 Notice the `animate x` block that specifies an animation.
-It is run when the property
+It's run whenever the
-changes: Either because the property is set in a callback, or if its binding value changes.
+property changes: Either because a callback sets the property, or because
+its binding value changes.

 ### Animation Sequence